Sourced from third-party site: The National, written by Nick Webster

 In 2013, 78 illegal animals destined for the UAE were seized, with 64 confiscated in 2014 and just 27 taken at the border in 2015.

-Ms Tricorache said the illegal nature of prohibited wildlife trade makes it difficult to collect data.
+Ms Tricorache said the illegal nature of the prohibited wildlife trade makes it difficult to collect data.
 CCF figures are estimates based on data collected via every possible source, such as official or direct reports, as well as online advertising of animals for sale in the UAE and other Gulf states.

 “The information I have is related to confiscations, as well as owners and dealers of exotic pets, including several in the UAE,” she said.
 “We have compiled this information to try to come up with an estimate of illegally traded cheetahs but since this is not something most people openly talk about, the actual numbers could be much higher.